greensnowltd/greensnowsite/about.md

 • We also manage your customer service and we are passionate about

-keeping your customers delighted, as we know it is a vital ingredient for
+keeping your customers delighted, as we know it is a vital ingredient for continuous growth.

-continuous growth.

 • You can focus on running your business, while we take care of the retail.

 • We deliver comprehensive management and reporting of accounts.

 We exist to create the ultimate fan-focused online retail environments for brands to thrive in.
 We work hard on behalf of our brand partners to convert their followers into high value customers and we do it in a way that minimises our impact on the planet.

 We’re a principled lot at Green Snow with strong values.
 That’s what separates us from the crowd.
-We have 4 core values that hold true across everything we do, every single day.
+We have **4 core values** that hold true across everything we do, every single day.

-### **Do the right thing.**
+### **1. Do the right thing**

 • Your customer is the centre of our universe.